 - Enthusiasm and vitality in learning, teaching, and scholarship;

 - Commitment to academic rigor in the classroom;

 - Ability to organize course material and to present it cogently;

 - Active involvement with students outside of the classroom, including advising, counseling, and mentoring students;

 - Record of good academic citizenship through service to students, the University, and the community, and a commitment to scholarship;

 - Consistent demonstration of support for the University's mission.

 Description of the Process for the Howard A. White Award for Teaching Excellence

-- Selection Committee: The University Committee for Teaching Excellence (the "committee" or "CTE") consists of former winners of the award and includes representatives of the faculty, students, and alumni.
+- Selection Committee: The University Committee for Teaching Excellence (the "committee" or "CTE") consists of former winners of the award and includes representatives from each Pepperdine school.
 One of the faculty members on the committee is the Associate Provost who serves as chair of the committee.

 - Selection of Finalists: After the deadline for nominations has passed, the committee reviews the nominations received and selects a preliminary group of finalists for the teaching awards in both Category 1 and Category 2.